 Breast cancer is the most common type of cancer among women in Norway. about 3,500 new cases are diagnosed each year.
 Screening with mammography can detect breast cancer in an early stage.
 The goal of screening is to reduce breast cancer deaths and to offer women less aggressive treatment; however, screening also carries some risks.

-In Norway, women aged 50-69 years old are invited to BreastScreen Norway, the national public screening program for breast cancer.
-Women who are invited to screening need information on both the benefits and harms of screening to make an informed choice whether to participate.
+In Norway, women aged 50-69 years old are invited to BreastScreen Norway.
+These women need information on both the benefits and harms of screening to make an informed choice whether to participate.

-The principle behind mammography screening is to examine many otherwise healthy women in order to diagnose the few who have breast cancer.
-It is important to minimize the risks associated with screening, and to avoid treating conditions that do not require treatment.
+The principle behind mammography screening is to examine many otherwise healthy women in order to identify the few who have breast cancer.
+It is important to minimize the risks associated with screening, and avoid unneccesary treatment.